Formula and Use

 *The pmt and type arguments are not used when calculating the future value of a lump sum.

-Future Value of a Lump Sum Formula Example
+Future Value of a Lump Sum Formula Examples

-If a lump sum of 15,000 is received at the start of period 1, and the discount rate is 5%, then the value of the lump sum at the end of period 10 is given by the future value of a lump sum formula as follows:
+To illustrate, suppose a lump sum of 15,000 is received at the start of period 1.
+Additionally the discount rate is 5% and the term is 10 periods.
+The value of the lump sum at the end of the term is given by the FV of a lump sum formula as follows:

 The same answer can be obtained using the future value formula in Excel as follows: